MUIphysiologie/NOCICEPTRA2.0/README.md

 # Beta Version:

-Tool in Python that should visualize the Analysis of miRNAs, mRNAs, ncRNAs.
+Exploratory Tool that should visualize the Analysis of miRNAs, mRNAs and ncRNAs.
 <br>
 <img src="Images/Readme.png" alt="StartingPage">
 <br>

 ## Details:
-Data is provided using the DuckDB OLAP Database.
+Data ETL was performed using the DuckDB OLAP Database.
-Tool was updated to use interactive libraries instead of Matplotlib such as Altair and Plotly In addition also further updates were made on the underlying data structure.
-Now all data is stored in the duckdb database.
-Which can be downloaded here on github.
+The original tool was updated to use interactive libraries (e.g Plotly and Altair) instead of Matplotlib.
+In addition also further updates were made on the underlying data structure.
+Now all data is stored in a comman duckdb database which only allows for read operations.
+The database can be downloaded here on Github.

 <p> Tool can be started using the following command: